 Facilitator2e Reflecting on how it went, sort of thing?
-Male2 Yeah.

 Male1 Okay.
+Alright.
 Is this after you've bought the tickets, Male2?

 Male2 Yes.
-So, for instance, one of the questions could be: 'Out of five, how did you feel before you went?'
+So, for instance, one of the questions could be: 'Out of 1 to 5, how did you feel before you went?'
 Okay?
 And the next question could be: 'How did you feel during or after?'
-Again, one to five.
+Again, 1 to 5.
 And afterwards you could have a couple of questions or you could have just an open text box where you could type your thoughts, feelings, you know.
 Even if it's like: "Aah, that was the worst experience I've ever had."
 Fine.
 It's there.
 It's logged.
 And then obviously if you were then going to go to a support group or whatever, then-Or if you have a partner, like a buddy type system, then you could share it and they can see.

 Facilitator1 Okay.
 So you would reflect on the interaction and then maybe share that with somebody else?

 Male2 If you want to, yes.
 You don't have to, but that's just an option.

 Facilitator1 And how might that improve your... either understanding of your stammer or how you can manage it better?

 Male2 Because you might find that if you go to book train tickets at six o'clock in the afternoon after you've been at work all day, it's worse than it is if you were to do it at, say, ten o'clock in the morning before you go to work.

 Facilitator1 Okay.
 Male1 I used to book it at ten o'clock in the morning.

-Male1 Sorry.
+Still nervous. [laughter] Male1 Sorry.
 I really did.
 Male2 Sorry.
 Male1 Self-reflection's really good.
 Facilitator2e I'm always really interested in how you felt before versus how you felt during or after because, quite often, how you feel before...
-You maybe had predictions about what you think's gonna happen, then you come out the other end and you're like: "Well, okay, the world didn't explode.
+You're making predictions about what you think's gonna happen, then you come out the other end and you're like: "Okay, well, the world didn't explode.
 I thought it was gonna."
 But, you know, you find it's not been as bad a lot of the time.
-Quite often you're like: "I'm gonna stammer on every word" or "I'm not gonna get it out; they're gonna be like 'What?
-What?
+I think quite often you're like: "I'm gonna stammer on every word" or "I'm not gonna get it out; they're gonna be like 'What?
 What?'."
 But that doesn't- Yeah, it quite often doesn't happen as you think it's going to happen.

-Facilitator1 So what type of things, then, do you think you're going to want to reflect on?
+Facilitator1 So what type of things, then, do you think that you would want to reflect on?
 Because you've mentioned a couple of different things there, like the perceived experience versus the actual experience.
 Male2 Yeah.
 And also maybe how- Also, whether they do want to do this or not, maybe how did the other person interact with you?
 You know, were they patient?
 Were they a bit of a dick?
-Sorry for swearing on thesomeone finishes your sentence, which I absolutely hate, then afterwards you might feel a lot worse because someone has finished your sentence compared to if you've managed to do it yourself.
+Sorry for swearing on the-[laughter]

-Male2 You know, because it's, y'know.
+You know, because it's, y'know.
 And did they end your sentence?
-Because, if get it wrong.
+Because, if someone finishes your sentence, which I absolutely hate, then afterwards you might feel a lot worse because someone has finished your sentence compared to if you've managed to do it yourself.

+Facilitator2e Yeah, or when you're trying to say something and they try to guess and they get it wrong.
 And you're like: "Well, now we're just taking longer because you're making incorrect guesses at me."